Spend $99.00 to get free shipping

 Nutritional Quality and Amino Acid Profile: Pumpkin seed protein has a strong amino acid profile (including essential amino acids like tryptophan and histidine), making it potentially beneficial for neurotransmitter synthesis and nervous system repair (Innocent-Ukachi, 2019).

-Sprouted Brown Rice Protein: Complete Aminos + Digestion-Friendly
+Sprouted Brown Rice Protein: Strong Amino Acids and Digestion-Friendly

 Not all plant proteins are created equal.

 Sprouting unlocks more nutrients in the rice, boosting its amino acid profile and making it easier to digest.
-That means less bloat, more usable protein, and a smoother recovery after hard rolls.
+That means less bloat, more usable protein, and a smoother recovery after hard training sessions.

-Unlike many plant proteins that can feel heavy or incomplete, sprouted brown rice delivers all the essentials your muscles need to repair and rebuild.
-It’s gentle on the stomach, so you can eat it any time—before class, after class, or even between rounds—without feeling weighed down.
-Clean, simple, and efficient fuel to keep you training consistently.
+Unlike many plant proteins that can feel heavy or incomplete, sprouted brown rice delivers a strong profile of the amino acids your muscles need to repair and rebuild.
+It's gentle on the stomach, so you can eat it any time - before training, after training, or in the gaps between - without feeling weighed down.

 Dive A Bit Deeper: